scubamuc/scubamuc.github.io/wiki-md/LXD-LXC-copy_container_to_backup_server.md

 # Syncronise/Copy containers between LXD servers

 Assuming you have two identical servers **LXD1** (LXD-server) and **LXD2** (LXD-backup).
 Both servers should be known to eachother by adding them to remotes respectively.
-Needless to say that passwordless SSH between both servers must be available.
+Needless to say that passwordless SSH between both servers should be available.

 #### On production **LXD1** server